Guides

 Stop reading.
 Take the quiz.

-Most readers spend longer reading guides than they would just answering the four questions and getting a matched rig with three price tiers — Amazon-ready, no signup.
+Most readers spend longer reading guides than they would just answering the four questions and getting a matched rig with three price tiers — retailer-ready, no signup.

 - Matched on event type, crowd size, music style, and budget tier.